-- Grade M0 = normal

-- Grade M1 = horizontal movement </= 1mm
+- Grade M0 = normal - $\circ$ Grade M1 = horizontal movement </= 1mm - $\circ$ Grade M2 = horizontal movement >/= 1mm - Grade M3 = vertical & horizontal movement or

-- Grade M2 = horizontal movement >/= 1mm
+(multi-rooted) horizontal movement >/= 1mm

-- Grade M3 = vertical & horizontal movement

-or

-(multi-rooted) horizontal movement >/= 1mm 2014 Copyright CPD Solutions Ltd. All rights reserved Calculus and plaque indices are not required- although some advocate their inclusion the fact that these parameters are not in themselves disease, are expected to be present and will be removed causes this author and many colleagues to view this as unnecessary.
+Calculus and plaque indices are not required- although some advocate their inclusion the fact that these parameters are not in themselves disease, are expected to be present and will be removed causes this author and many colleagues to view this as unnecessary.
 One may make a note of general pattern if desired which may be of assistance regarding homecare guidance.
 It is likely however that gingivitis and other periodontal health indicators would fulfil this role.